kmjaimes/gce-deployment-docker-swarm/README.md

 README.md

-This deployment will create five instances and add them to a docker swarm in Google Compute Engine.
+This is a deployment for Google Compute Engine that will create five instances in different zones and automatically initialize and add all nodes to a Docker Swarm.

 # Method of Deployment